GermainGirndt/neural_networks_tic_tac_toe/README.md

   All tiles are empty at start
   Displays all tiles

+- Move
+  Has the Match which should be placed and it's position

+- Players (2)
+  Either X or O
+  Place a match into a board's tile

-- Judge
+- GameManager
-  Checks who should play now
+  Checks which player should play now
-  Receive orders from players
+  Receive moves from players
   Checks if the move is valid
   Checks if the game has ended
   Check if any player won

-- Players (2)
-  Either X or O
-  Place a match into a board's tile